DevDogs-UGA/DevDogs-Academy/SQL.md

 ~~~~sql
 ALTER TABLE Employees DROP PRIMARY KEY;
 ~~~~
 ***Quick PSA: Each table has ONE primary key, but the primary key can be made up of more than one column.
-If you're interested in learning more you can check it out [here](https://www.w3schools.com/mysql/mysql_primarykey.asp).***
+If you're interested in learning more you can check it out [here](https://www.w3schools.com/mysql/mysql_primarykey.asp).
+You can also designate a primary key when you first create a table, we just did so after to teach SQL a piece at a time.***

 Another modifier that can make life easier is **AUTO_INCREMENT** which automatically creates and adds one to a field. **We will NOT be using auto increment in the tutorial, because when you delete an entry and add another it keeps incrementing which can get funky when we keep adding and removing entries.** IF we were going to do it however we would use: